Before we know it, our least favorite time of year will be coming around again: April 15th, the deadline to file your taxes!

 There are a few basic requirements that must be met to claim your RV as a second home.
 For example, it must have on-board permanently mounted sleeping, eating, and bathroom facilities.
 The point being: throwing a bed roll into your van doesn’t make it a motorhome.

-Here are a few other RV tax deductions that you can take:
+Here are 5 more RV tax deductions that you can take as an RV owner:

 The Bottom Line…